 The Prawnster

-For a dining experience like no other, set your sights on Kangaroo Point’s newest eatery: a 50-foot vintage prawn trawler-turned-restaurant that has just dropped anchor on the shores of our humble city.
-The Prawnster promises its diners the best seafood on the high seas—think paddock-to-plate dining with a spritz of salty ocean air.
+For a dining experience like no other, set your sights on Brisbane's most unique seafood restaurant: a 50-foot vintage prawn trawler-turned-restaurant that has dropped anchor in the CBD.
+The Prawnster promises its diners the best seafood on the high seas—think ocean-to-plate dining with a spritz of salty ocean air.
 Indulge in a mixed seafood platter packed with all your faves: we’re talking Coffin Bay oysters, Moreton Bay bugs, and even Tasmanian salmon sashimi.
-Everything is served alongside nothing but tangy lemon wedges—when the seafood is this fresh, it needs nothing else.
+Fresh seafood is literally the only option here, but if you want more, you can BYO bread, salads and even birthday cake.
+Don't worry thoguh, they've got plenty of booze to sip alongside—you can pop an entire bottle of wine for under $50.

 One Fish Two Fish